ayoo2452/DH110/README.md

 ## 🔹 Low-fidelity Prototype

-7) Low-fidelity prototype (wireflow, assignment05)

-Summary and link to the sketches (may contains the multiple versions and evaluation history)

 Upon imagining realistic usage scenarios for both users (information on which can be found in [Assignment 4: Personas and Scenarios](https://github.com/ayoo2452/DH110/tree/main/Assignment%204)), I identified three features of interest for the redesign of MyLA311:

 1. A route-finder with information specific and tailored to LA Public Transit (not just the Metro, but including other public transport services that serve the greater Los Angeles County area).
 This navigation should ease cognitive load, and provide enough information on the different lines/systems so that first time users understand their options sufficiently.